 Singing supports learning and concentration

-Singing makes everything more fun for children and lightens their mood.
+Singing makes everything more fun for children and lightens their mood (as well as yours).
 It creates a sense of togetherness.
 It can comfort a child when they feel sad and banishes boredom when they are agitated.
-One of the most notable benefits of music is that it causes the mind to focus and the body to relax!
+One of the most notable benefits of music is that it causes the mind to focus and the body to relax.

 Starting early is essential to get the most benefit of music in children’s learning and development.
-It’s never too early to start either, with the pre-school years being an optimum opportunity.
+It’s never too early to begin, with the pre-school years being an optimum opportunity.

 At this age, their brains are growing at a rapid rate, soaking up information and experiences like a sponge.